The naming and identification

 ladies finger type from Samoa, sold by Landsendt

-Nursery, as a good banana for Auckland.
-Landsendt have a small commercial
+Nursery as a good banana for Auckland.
+Landsendt have a small

 Sugar/Silk/Apple/Hua